 Haley notes that copper can be cut on wire EDM machines, but there are only certain graphites that can be cut on a wire machine – the particle size should be five microns or less.
 Copper also is a little more forgiving in a poor flush situation than graphite.
 “In EDM, if the flush doesn’t remove the eroded particles or chips out of the cutting area, there’s something that can occur where you get a non-pulsating, direct flow of current from the electrode to the workpiece,” Haley explains.
 “The result of this is a pit in the workpiece.
 Copper is more forgiving in those applications – all metallic electrodes are – they won’t arc out as fast.
 But some of the newer EDM power supplies have adaptive logic or fuzzy logic, which eliminates the problem altogether.
-Copper – when used at specific settings with the correct flushing techniques using a CNC machine or a machine with an orbiting system – can produce a mirror-like surface finish.
+Copper – when used in specific settings with the correct flushing techniques using a CNC machine or a machine with an orbiting system – can produce a mirror-like surface finish.
 This is useful in small cavities where it is difficult to polish.”

 “Copper is more difficult to machine,” says Haley, “and when you mill it, it has the tendency to stick to the cutter.
 When you grind it, it can clog up the grinding wheel – it heats up quickly and has a tendency to grab the grinding wheel.
 You’ll have burrs no matter how you machine it, so you have to deburr it.
 Size and weight also can be an issue.
 A 12″ x 7″ x 2 3/4” piece of copper weighs 75 pounds, whereas a piece of graphite the same size is 11 pounds.

-“The bottom line is use what you think will work best in your shop with the equipment that you have available,” Haley continues.
+“The bottom line uses what you think will work best in your shop with the equipment that you have available,” Haley continues.
 “If some electrodes are beyond your machining ability, have someone make them for you.
 You have to base it on your own experience and the resources you have available.
 Ask for suggestions from the equipment manufacturer or from your electrode material supplier.
 Regardless of what electrode material or combination of materials you decide on, be sure that you know the speeds and feeds to machine the material safely.
 When in doubt, ask.”